PNNL-CompBio/srpAnalytics/zfBmd/outputs/sample_chem_report_LPR/Benchmark Dose Curves.md

 #### **Filter Summary**

-Overall, 208 endpoint and chemical combinations were considered.
-35 were deemed eligible for modeling, and 173 were not based on filtering selections explained in the previous section.
-Of the 35 deened eligible for modeling, 0 did not pass modeling checks.
+Overall, 4 endpoint and chemical combinations were considered.
+1 were deemed eligible for modeling, and 3 were not based on filtering selections explained in the previous section.
+Of the 1 deemed eligible for modeling, 0 did not pass modeling checks.

 #### **Model Fitting Selections**